Gersemia fruticosa

-Gersemia fruticosa is a species of soft coral in the family Nephtheidae.
+Gersemia fruticosa is a species of soft coral in the family Alcyoniidae.
 It is a deep sea species with a boreal distribution and is found in the northwest Atlantic Ocean, from off the coast of Delaware northward to Baffin Bay and the Davis Strait, and also in the northeast Atlantic Ocean in the Barents Sea.

 Biology

 Little is known of the reproduction of deep sea corals, especially soft corals, because observation is so difficult at the depths at which they live.
 Gersemia fruticosa was brought to the surface and maintained in the laboratory under flow-through conditions.
 Planula larvae were released between April and June, at the time of year when the greatest quantity of phytoplankton was present in the water.
 The larvae were between 1.5 and 2.5 mm long and settled and underwent metamorphosis between 3 and 70 days after release.
 Three months later, the new primary polyps were up to 10 mm high with a stalk diameter of 1 mm.
 These juveniles were maintained for over a year but no budding took place, which suggests that this species grows very slowly.